initialed85/eds-game-for-ftp-game-jam-2022/README.md

 # eds-game-for-ftp-game-jam-2022

 What is it?
-Not sure yet- looks like it's gonna be a bit like Asteroids.
+Not sure yet- looks like it's gonna be a bit like a multiplayer Asteroids.

 ## Context